kendryte/k230_canmv_docs/en/api/extmod/K230_CanMV_uctypes_API_Manual.md

 uctypes.sizeof(struct, layout_type=NATIVE)
 ```

-Returns the size of the data structure (in bytes).
+Return size of data structure in bytes.
+The struct argument can be either a structure class or a specific instantiated structure object (or its aggregate field).

 **Parameters**: